 • Feel less lonely and isolated

-Don’t overdo it.
+Please don’t overdo it.
 Writing occasionally (once or twice per week) is more beneficial than daily writing.
-In fact, studies found that people who wrote in their gratitude journals once a week for six weeks reported boosts in happiness afterward; people who wrote three times a week didn’t.
+Studies found that people who wrote in their gratitude journals once a week for six weeks reported boosts in happiness afterwards; people who wrote three times a week didn’t.

 Get in Touch